Our Highlights in Columbus, OH

 Exploring Franklin Park's Gems

 The “Reach Out” Sculpture is a powerful memorial created by Columbus artist Alfred Tibor for the Ameriflora exhibition.
-In the late 1980s and early 1990s, the AIDS epidemic was at its peak in the USA, and this sculpture was and still is a tribute to those living with and those who have died of AIDS.
+This sculpture was and still is a tribute to those living with and those who have died of AIDS.